patapik/AROS/README.md

 AROS contains parts built upon external components - see the [ACKNOWLEDGEMENTS](ACKNOWLEDGEMENTS) file for details

-How to install ApolloOS on Linux
+How to compile ApolloOS on Linux

 Ubuntu 20.04.2.0 LTS example
 (2.7GB iso) 2021.06.04